 To be fair, there are plenty of high-quality suppliers overseas.
 The problem is, you can’t be sure of what you’ll get.
 Poor product quality is common when you turn to overseas suppliers.

 Domestic dropship suppliers can certainly have quality issues, too, but it’s easier for you to hold them accountable.
-You build a relationship with them that helps you work through any quality issues.
+You build a relationship with them that helps you resolve quality issues.

-Because domestic suppliers tend to source higher-quality goods, you’ll give your customers a better experience and minimize product returns in the process.
-You can often justify charging higher prices for your products because of the quality, too, which is always a win!
+Because domestic suppliers tend to source higher-quality goods, you’ll give your customers a better experience and minimize product returns.
+You can also often justify charging higher prices for your products because of the quality, which is always a win!

 Some dropshippers, like Anton Kraly, prefer to pre-pay for products to rack up credit card reward points.
-But if you’re just getting started, you probably don’t have the cash to throw around just yet.
+But if you’re just starting, you probably don’t have the cash to throw around yet.

 International suppliers will typically require upfront payment, which can mess up your cash flow.
-Domestic dropship suppliers, on the other hand, will often offer credit terms.
+On the other hand, domestic dropship suppliers will often offer credit terms.

 If you land a supplier with a good Minimum Advertised Price (MAP) policy, they often give you 30 - 90 days to pay your invoice.
 That’s a huge boon to your cash flow!
 It means you can address invoices after you’ve started selling your products, which means you can avoid debt.